Thursday, July 29, 2010

 On February 3rd- February 10th, 2009 She LL project was introduced at the Akademie der Bildenden Kuenste in Munich, Germany.

-this project.
+She LL project is an installation made from donated dresses of women and girls that have been sexually assaulted, women who have been affected by this (happened to a family member or friend), and supporters of the project.
+Each participant is also asked to submit a personal statement as to how the sexual abuse has affected them, their thoughts about sexual abuse, and how they feel about participating in this project.
 This information is available at the exhibition for visitors to read and reflect on each experience.
 At each exhibition there is the opportunity for new participants to donate a dress that will be shown in the next planned exhibition.

 Tuesday, July 27, 2010